Bersih 3.0 rally: Protest

 During the same incident, a journalist who was trying to save the unconscious policeman, was beaten by the protesters, marking one of the many incidents of violence and hostility towards journalists during the protest.

 Some protesters were beaten by over a dozen police which kicked and punched or surrounded the latter.
-There are protesters which are beaten by sticks and even beaten even though they are being carried to the detention center without retaliation.
+There are protesters which are beaten by sticks and even beaten even though they are being carried to the detention centre without retaliation.
 When near the press, the police stopped all their harassments.

 A total of 512 people were arrested for various offences in the rally, far less than the 1,667 detained in the Bersih 2.0 rally the previous year.

 909 tear gas canisters and 58 tear gas grenades were used by the police against the protesters in the rally.

 20 policemen were injured by protestors, and a total of 12 vehicles from the Malaysian police were damaged by the protestors during the protest.

 Social media were used not only to organise the rally, but to spread the mission of Bersih 3.0.

 The protest was participated by an estimated 100,000 people, making it the second largest democratic protest in Malaysia after the 1998 Reformasi protests which saw several hundred thousand participants.

 Analysts consider the protest a bad event for the Malaysian government as well as the protest organisers themselves.
 For the government, it was the biggest show of defiance since the protest against the fourth Prime Minister of Malaysia, Mahathir Mohamad in the 1990s.
 However, for the protestors, the violent outcome of the protest defeated the core message of the movement's peaceful protests.